← Back to Blogs

 Part 02

-Before examining what this development means for businesses, it helps to understand what the BRSR framework actually is, and why it matters.
+Before examining what this means for businesses, it is important to understand what SEBI's value chain disclosure framework actually requires and how it operates.

 Environmental